 The Talent & Compensation Committee considers data and analyses prepared by its independent compensation consultant based on our current and prior performance, and the historical NEO pay and the appropriateness of that compensation compared to the NEO compensation in the Peer Group.
 The Talent & Compensation Committee also considers general compensation surveys compiled by external consulting firms and takes into account recommendations of our CEO for executives other than himself.
 The Talent & Compensation Committee uses the Peer Group and other surveys as a reference but does not target a specified percentile of compensation to be paid.
 After taking into account all data, and factors such as Company performance and an individual's contribution, experience and potential, the Talent & Compensation Committee makes compensation decisions.
-Based on the independent consultant's analysis, our CEO's 2022 Target TDC was positioned near the 38th percentile of the Peer Group which is consistent with our approach of increasing pay over time commensurate with performance and experience.
+Based on the independent consultant's analysis, our CEO's 2023 Target TDC was positioned near the 51st percentile of the Peer Group.